rudyrooman/Startlists-Qualification-Heats/README.md

 Randomness is ensured by fixing random runners to heat 1,2,3.

 Usage:
-Step 1: Update entries.xlsx
+Step 1: Update LP_start_entries.xlsx
 It is important that your file looks exactly the same as the example

 Step 2:
 For organisers with Python knowledge I would suggest to run the Python script.
 Other organisers can use the exe file.
-Exe file is not available on Github but I can share via WeTransfer.
+Exe file is not available on Github but can be downloaded from IOF Website.
-In both cases the entries.xlsx file should be in same directory.
+In both cases the LP_start_entries.xlsx file should be in same directory.

 Step 3:
 Consult the proposed startlists in startlists.xlsx